-Balance of Trade Balance of Payment It does not show the actual economic position of a country.
-Balance of payment shows the real economic position of a country.
+Balance of Trade Balance of Payment It does not show the actual economic Balance of payment shows the real position of a country. economic position of a country.

-After the learners' presentations, harmonises their points by referring to the content in the Student's Book Unit 4.
+After the learners' presentations, harmonises their points by referring to the content in the Learner's Book Unit 4.